Chessforeva/Cpp4chess/Sitemap/readme.txt

 This MS Windows batch tool makes a simple
  Index of... file browser for a web server, as Apache's

-*It is not the sitemap.xml for Googlebot
+*It is not the sitemap.xml for Googlebot, but can create it with tositemap.py, see down the readme.

 Steps:
 1. cmd> dir /s >output.txt         of a local folder, or a variety of .txt outputs of folders;